 I look at houses in towns all over Eastern Massachusetts each weekend for the Globe’s “On the Block” column, and my wife and I researched the hell out of every community within 15 miles of Boston when we were looking to buy our own home a decade ago.
 So for what it’s worth, here are my very biased, totally unscientific picks for the best places to live in and around Boston, depending on your budget and some other factors.

-The best places if you’re wicked rich…
+The best places to live in Boston if you’re wicked rich…

-- Median home price: $944,000
+- Median home price: $1.36 million

 I love a streetcar suburb (near-urban areas that experienced a lot of growth around trolley lines in the late 19th and early 20th centuries, like Kevin McAllister’s neighborhood in ‘Home Alone‘), and Newton is one of most perfect examples of the style.
-It’s just a green-line ride from downtown, and the various villages are full of dense but leafy side streets lined with charming single family homes, shops, and restaurants.
+It’s just a green-line ride from downtown, and the various villages are full of dense but leafy side streets lined with charming single-family homes, shops, and restaurants.

-- Median home price: $878,000
+- Median home price: $1.1 million

 One of the most historic yet forward-thinking cities in the U.S., Cambridge is both beautiful and booming.
 It boasts a mix of Revolutionary War-era Colonials, turn-of-the-20th-century three-deckers, ultra-modern condos, and everything in between, all at a very comfortable and walkable human scale.
-You’re on the Red Line into downtown (and can get there just by walking over the Charles in some spots), but with so many restaurants, bars, music venues, parks, playgrounds, and other things to do — not to mention the biotech and academic capitals of North America — there’s little reason to leave.
+You’re on the Red Line into downtown (and can get there just by walking over the Charles River in some spots), but with so many restaurants, bars, music venues, parks, playgrounds, and other things to do — not to mention the biotech and academic capitals of North America — there’s little reason to leave.

-- Median home price: $890,000
+- Median home price: $992,500

 If you can afford to buy a home here (and a parking spot, since overnight street parking is banned), you’ll have easy access to downtown (you could even walk to Back Bay from many areas) and city-caliber eateries and shopping, all in a more tree-lined, picturesque package.

-- Median home price: $1,060,000
+- Median home price: $1.1 million

 The best places if you’re just kinda rich…

-- Median home price: $777,000
+- Median home price: $929,000

-- Median home price: $635,500
+- Median home price: $835,000

-- Median home price: $670,500
+- Median home price: $799,000

-We had our hearts set on JP when we were house hunting a decade ago.
+We had our hearts set on JP when we were house hunting over a decade ago.
 Unfortunately, so did everyone else, and everything we looked at spiraled out of our price range.
 There’s a reason prices never really dipped here during or after the recession: It’s got Orange Line and bike path access to downtown; the beautiful Jamaica Pond, Olmsted Park, and Arnold Arboretum, all jewels of Boston’s Emerald Necklace; a lively, walkable stretch of small shops, bars, and restaurants along Centre Street; and free-spirited ethos that celebrates diversity and community.

-- Median home price: $683,500
+- Median home price: $850,000

-- Median home price: $618,000
+- Median home price: $788,000

 It’s a bit off the beaten path — a drive to the commuter rail — but the winding streets and 18th-century maritime homes of Marblehead’s Old Town are so damned charming it’s well worth it.
 (Plus, you can probably just sail to work from one of the several yacht clubs.)
 There are more spread-out neighborhoods, too, from 1920s-style city blocks to cul-de-sac developments.

-- Median home price: $588,000
+- Median home price: $783,500

 The best places ordinary people could possibly, theoretically afford to live…

-- Median home price: $556,500
+- Median home price: $724,500

-- Median home price: $519,000
+- Median home price: $703,000

-- Median home price: $476,500
+- Median home price: $605,000

-- Median home price: $453,000
+- Median home price: $625,000

-If you ignore the ugliness that is Route 1 and the “Automile” on the east of town (which keeps the residential property tax rate quite low), Norwood is a really cute suburb wedged between more expensive Westwood and Walpole.
-It’s got a historic and concentrated downtown, good schools, a lot of adorable 1920s houses, and even some great breweries.
+If you ignore the ugliness that is Route 1 and the “Automile” on the east side of town (which keeps the residential property tax rate quite low), Norwood is a really cute small city wedged between more expensive Westwood and Walpole.
+It’s got a historic and concentrated downtown, solid schools, a lot of adorable 1920s houses, and even some great breweries.

-- Median home price: $511,000
+- Median home price: $660,000

-Best places: The real bargains
+Best places: The best bargains around Boston

-- Median home price: $380,000
+- Median home price: $525,000

 - Median home price: $394,500

 Lowell has been on a long, sometimes-difficult, upward trajectory since the 1990s.
 It’s got cobblestoned streets full of restaurants and bars, commuter rail service into Boston, a bonafide minor league baseball franchise, a lovely outdoor concert theater and summer music series, and one of the lynchpins in the University of Massachusetts system.
-You can find gorgeous new lofts in renovated brick mill buildings, and 19th century mansions where old mill owners lived.
+You can find gorgeous new lofts in renovated brick mill buildings, and 19th-century mansions where mill owners once lived.
 Simply put, Lowell’s not perfect yet, but there’s a lot of good going on here.